Updated May 28 2023

-The Music Legends Series
+The Music Legends Collection

 As the name suggests, we're pretty proud of our island home at The Britannia Coin Company.
 That said, we're not biased when we claim that the UK is a breeding ground for the planet's best musicians.
 British artists have been dominating and transforming the world of popular music for decades and it's high time that extraordinary legacy was celebrated on coinage.